-Not really.
 During the first year, you are in the infatuation stage of your relationship.
 This doesn’t mean that you won’t marry your partner one day.
 But you need time to learn more about this person before committing to them.

 If you are afraid that your partner will judge you, you need to work on where that fear is coming from.
-You want to be able to be authentically you, and still be loved, when saying “I do.”
+You want to be able to be authentically you and still be loved when saying “I do.”

 3. You don’t fight well

-4. You don’t fight at all.
+4. Or you don’t fight at all

 “We never fight!” you tell your friends.
 This is not a good sign.
-It may mean you aren’t communicating enough about the hard stuff.
-More likely one of you is fearful or rocking the relationship boat and not voicing their dissatisfaction about an issue.
+It may mean you aren’t communicating enough about all the hard stuff.
+More likely one of you is fearful of rocking the relationship boat and not voicing your dissatisfaction about an issue.

 5. Your values don’t line up on the important issues

-But as you have gotten to know them better, you realize that you don’t see eye to eye on important things like money (spending, saving), children (how to raise them), work ethic and leisure activities.
+But as you have gotten to know them better, you realize that you don’t see eye to eye on important things like money (spending, saving), children (how to raise them), work ethic, and leisure activities.

 6. You have a wandering eye

 Marriage doesn’t mean you stop being human—it is natural to appreciate qualities in people other than your spouse-to-be — but it does mean you need to be ready to commit emotionally and physically to your mate.

 7. You aren’t sure you are ready to settle down

-There’s no reason to move forward with a wedding, only to find out later that you regret not playing the field a bit more before putting a ring on it.
+There’s no reason to move forward with a wedding only to find out later that you regret not playing the field a bit more before putting a ring on it.